Bombg/OnyfansLoot/README.md

 ## Limitations
 - If any of the items in the loot list or master loot list are misspelled this won't work
 - For now, this does not update the list when people get items from their list
+- Every time the list is updated the OnyfansLoot.lua in '\WTF\Account\Account Name\SavedVariables' needs to be updated